Darunavir and Cobicistat

 - A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause very bad health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Changes in your immune system can happen when you start taking drugs to treat HIV.
 If you have an infection that you did not know you had, it may show up when you take darunavir and cobicistat.
 Tell your doctor right away if you have any new signs after you start darunavir and cobicistat, even after taking it for several months.
 This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

-- Very bad and sometimes deadly liver problems have happened with darunavir and cobicistat.
+- Liver problems have rarely happened with darunavir and cobicistat.
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 What are some other side effects of Darunavir and Cobicistat?